brucemack/tt07-sb-mixer/README.md

 * The aspect ratio of the various diffusion areas used to create NFET/PFET transistors.
 To a first approximation, the transconductance of a MOSFET is a function of the ratio of the width/length of the gate.
-* The relative length/width of polysilicon layers to create resistors of various values.
+* The relative length/width of polysilicon layers to create resistors.
 Longer/thinner = more resistive.
 * The areas/gaps used to create capacitors.
 Bigger = more capacitive.

 "Wiring" between devices is achieved by defining metal interconnect structures at different (higher) layers in the manufacturing process.
 Metal layers can cross each other as long as they are at different levels.
-Via layers can be used to move up and down through the metal stack.
+Via layers can be used to make connections up and down through the metal stack.
 This part is very similar to PCB routing.

 In general, this technology doesn't support inductors (with some exceptions)